 Despite all of your efforts to create safe places for trans and nonbinary students, bullying and other forms of violence may persist.
 How will you model the behavior that you expect of your students?
 Your support, or discomfort about transgender people is communicated just as clearly through silence as it is through words of affirmation.
 Using a trans student’s chosen or affirmed name and pronouns consistently is a non-negotiable for establishing a safe learning environment.
 A 2018 study found that the consistent use of a trans child’s affirmed name can reduce suicidal ideation by 29 percent and reduce suicidal behavior by 56 percent.
 Conversely, the consistent misgendering of a student can have a profoundly negative effect on their ability to learn in your classroom.

 Trans and nonbinary students are not suffering because of who they are; they are suffering because of how they are treated.
 How they are treated in your classroom is completely within your control.
-Allyship is an active, ongoing effort, not an identity.
+Allyship is an active, ongoing effort and action, not an identity.

 5. Create Mirrors and Windows